They say that a dog is man’s best friend. However, dogs can pose

 you should contact one of our experienced Vermont or New Hampshire dog

-bite attorneys at the law offices of Van Dorn, Curtiss & Rousseau,
+bite attorneys at Van Dorn, Curtiss, Rousseau & Ross, PLLC,

 PLLC at (603) 556-4148.
 We will review your case and explain your legal options.